The Complete Guide to Offline Audience Segmentation

 • Which of the potential sites for my new restaurant is most likely to attract families with children?

-• Do any of my chain’s locations draw shoppers from higher-income households?
+• Do any of my chain’s locations draw shoppers from higher-income areas?

-• Does my store’s trade area have a lot of book lovers?
-How many of them actually visit my shop?
+• Does my store’s trade area include a lot of book lovers?
+How likely are they to actually visit my shop?

 • Does my grocery store attract more or fewer gym-goers than the competition?